BYUIDSconsulting/mesonetgdh/readme.md

-## Mesonet AGDH
+## Mesonet Accumulated Growing Degree Hours (AGDH)

-This package was made possible in part due to the data made available by the National Weather Service's Mesonet program.
+This package was made possible in part due to the data made available by the National Weather Service's Mesonet program and was written by students from the Brigham Young University - Idaho Data Science program.

 #### Installation Instructions

-*  Mesonet AGDH package requires a key from Synoptic data: https://developers.synopticdata.com/signup/
+*  To access Mesonet data, the Mesonet AGDH package requires a [key from Synoptic data:](https://developers.synopticdata.com/signup/)
 *  Install the package as below:
 ```{r}
 devtools::install_github("BYUIDSconsulting/weatheR")